AckslD/manven/docs/index.rst

-.. venv-manager documentation master file, created by sphinx-quickstart on Tue Oct  8 12:16:13 2019.
+.. manven documentation master file, created by sphinx-quickstart on Tue Oct  8 12:16:13 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to venv-manager's documentation!
+Welcome to manven's documentation!
 ============================================

+``manven`` is a small CLI wrapping the functionality of ``virtualenv`` to make **man**\ aging **v**\ irtual **env**\ ironments easier.
+Functionalities include creating, activating, removing and listing virtual environments, together with simply ways to quickly create and prune temporary environments.
+Follow the documentation below for how to install and how to get started.

+Happy venv-ing!

 .. toctree::
    :maxdepth: 2